RsyncProject/rsync/OLDNEWS.md

  - An absolute-path filter rule (i.e. with a '/' modifier) no longer loses its modifier when sending the filter rules to the remote rsync.

- - Improved the `--delete does not work without -r or -d` message.
+ - Improved the "--delete does not work without -r or -d" message.

  - Improved rsync's handling of `--timeout` to avoid a weird timeout case where the sender could timeout even though it has recently written data to the